NotMyMajor/MATLAB_samesize/README.md

 whether "small" or "big" was selected in the options.
 Default is "big".

 Matrices can also be resized to certain inputted dimensions, in which case too large dimesions will be truncated and too small will be filled.
 The matrix filler defaults to NaN but can also be set to zero or an empty string.
+You can now also use the CustomFiller argument to pass in any custom filler character, string, or number to the function.
 One output matrix is given for every input matrix.
 You can even mix inputs of double arrays and cell arrays and each array will be passed back in the same form it entered.
 See arguments notes below.